kirthikapandiyan07-code/EX-No.4.1.-CUT-SECTION-OF-SOLIDS/README.md

 ## DATE:

 ## AIM
-To create the solid model from given drawing and section the solid model
+To create the solid model from given drawing and section the solid model,

 ## REQUIREMENTS:
 1. Autodesk fusion 360